 |Thousands of already created templates are available.||Everything needs to be created from scratch.|

-|Additional plug-ins can be added to make it more powerful.||Additional programming skill, other tools and language like CSS are needed to make it more dynamic and powerful.|
+|Additional plugins can be added to make it more powerful.||Additional programming skills, other tools, and languages like CSS are needed to make it more dynamic and powerful.|

-|As everything is so easy, it has a very poor learning curve, particularly if one wants to learn to code.||A true coder always wants to create his own stuff; it also gives a chance to stand different from the crowd.
+|As everything is so easy, it has a very poor learning curve, particularly if one wants to learn to code.||An actual coder always wants to create his own stuff, allowing him to stand out.
 You can design whatever you like.|

 |From time to time, maintenance might be needed if anything is changed.||It requires very little maintenance, particularly with static content.|